 Salanova® lettuce is a full-sized variety developed for the baby lettuce market.
 Botanically these varieties are scientifically known as Lactuca sativa.

 Inventory, lb : 0

-Fei bananas are sporadically available throughout the year.
+Fei bananas are available year-round.